larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 ### 3.2 Functional enrichment

-We will work with the **second largest cluster** in the network (it should be in the second one in the first row).
+We will work with the **second largest cluster** in the network (it should be the second one in the first row).
 Select the nodes of this cluster by holding down the modifier key (_Shift_ on Windows, _Ctrl_ or _Command_ on Mac) and then left-clicking and dragging to select multiple nodes.
 The nodes will turn yellow if they are selected properly.
 Then, create a new network by clicking on the **New Network from Selection** button and choosing the option **From Selected Nodes, All Edges** or via the menu item **File → New Network → From Selected Nodes, All Edges**.

 _How many nodes and edges are there in this cluster?_